 When you are seeking to purchase a home, it is standard practice to get a home inspection.
 During the course of the inspection, the home inspector might notice a buildup of moisture or other indicators that could indicate the presence of mold.

-Due to increasing awareness about the potential hazards of mold, homebuyers are increasingly opting for mold inspection.
+Due to increasing awareness about the potential hazards of mold, homebuyers tend to opt for mold inspection.
 In many states, home inspectors also have the training/licensing to perform a thorough mold inspection.
 In other states, the inspection may have to be performed by a different, licensed mold inspector.

 You may also consider mold inspection and testing if you currently own a home.
 If there has been water damage, a leaky roof, or broken plumbing, there may be mold in the house.